The value of pension and investments and the income they produce can fall as well as rise, you may get back less than you invested.

-- Are your children included in your scheme?
+- Include your children in your scheme?

 Will I need advice?

-If the pension transfer value is over £30,000 then the law requires you to seek independent financial advice before the transfer can be made.
+If the pension transfer value is over £30,000 then the law requires you to seek financial advice before the transfer can be made.
 However it can be worth getting advice even on smaller transfer values as the decision will have a big impact on your future.
 Research from Royal London in 2017 found the number of transfers out of final salary pension schemes on the rise.
 Transfer values were substantial with an average transfer value lying between £250,000 and £500,000.

 Get advice from an adviser